ybeapps/broadlink_ac_mqtt/README.md

 pip install -r requirements.txt
 ```

-1. copy sample_config.yml to config.yml under /settings folder or the data-dir you speified
+1. copy sample_config.yml to config.yml under /settings folder or the data-dir you specified
-2. Edit config to match your enviroment
+2. Edit config to match your environment
 3. run ./monitor.py (or python monitor.py)

 If you lazy and just want to copy and paste your devices, use the -S option and discovered devicesconfig will be printed to screen for copy/paste